 Repentance consists of turning aside from the ways of the world and freely conforming one’s behavior and thoughts to the law and commandments of Jesus Christ as contained in the Sermon on the Mount.
 Performing the deeds commanded in the Sermon are the fruits of repentance (see, for example, John’s preaching in RE Luke 3:3-4).
 The law and the commandments contained in the Sermon are the ways of the Lord and the path that all men are to walk in or else abide without salvation.
 Perfecting our execution of his law and commandments brings us to be just like Jesus Christ, which constitutes salvation (KJV Luke 6:40; Lectures on Faith 7:8, 14).

-The Lukan Sermon is preferred over the Nephite and Matthean versions for the purpose of outreach to the world for four reasons.
+The Lukan Sermon is preferred over the Nephite and Matthean versions for the purpose of outreach to the world for five reasons.

 - It’s short.
 People generally don’t like to read much anymore.